 Trial and Appellate Attorneys

-We are an AV-rated trial and appellate litigation firm dedicated to practicing in the areas of personal injury, commercial and foreclosure litigation, bankruptcy, and criminal defense.
+We are an AV-rated trial and appellate litigation firm dedicated to practicing in the areas of personal injury, wrongful death, commercial and foreclosure litigation, as well as bankruptcy.
 Our exceptional team approach to our cases brings over a hundred years of combined litigation experience to bear for our clients.

 Ice Legal News